openkruise/website/docs/en-us/advanced_daemonset.md

 # Advanced DaemonSet

-This controller enhances the rolling update workflow of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller from aspects, such as partition, selector, inplace-update, pause and surging strategies.
+This controller enhances the rolling update workflow of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) controller from aspects, such as partition, selector, pause and surging strategies.

 Note that Advanced DaemonSet extends the same CRD schema of default DaemonSet with newly added fields.
 The CRD kind name is still `DaemonSet`.